AdhavanSamy/Java-programs-projects/README.md

 # Java Programs and Project

-Welcome to my backt-End java programs and project repository!
+Welcome to my back-End java programs and project repository!
 This repository contains a collection of projects showcasing my skills in Java and j2EE.
 Each project is designed to demonstrate various aspects ofback-end, ranging from basic concepts to more advanced techniques.

 ## Projects List